telerik/ajax-docs/api/server/Telerik.Web.UI/RadInputManager.md

 ## Properties

-###  SupportsRenderingMode `Boolean`
+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  InputSettings `InputSettingsCollection`
+###  EnableAjaxSkinRendering `String`

-Gets a collection of InputSetting objects that allows for specifying the objects
-            for which input elements will be created on the client-side.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

 ###  Enabled `Boolean`

 Gets or sets a value indicating whether manager should be enabled or not.

-###  SkinID `String`

-Gets or sets the skin to apply to the control.

-###  RegisterWithScriptManager `ScriptManager`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`